 - a) Improve choice of travel modes by increasing service options and decreasing service headways.
-This will reduce highway congestion and provide greater mobility for those who cannot or prefer not to drive. - b) Promote rail and bus transit as easy, safe, and convenient modes within the region, encouraging users to switch some trips to transit when possible. - c) Replace passenger rail equipment with modern, clean vehicles and coaches with enhanced passenger amenities. - d) Encourage the CTDOT to continue investigating the electrification of the passenger service portion of the Waterbury Line to improve speeds and reduce noise and air pollution along the route. - e) Expand the public transit system within its service area and beyond, by improving transportation access and mobility, marketing those services, and developing transit services to suburban employment centers and service-heavy areas. - f) Promote ridesharing and increased vehicle occupancy through public campaigns, enablement technology, and incentives like those currently provided by CTrides. - g) Improve awareness and coordination of public transportation options available in the region.
+This will reduce highway congestion and provide greater mobility for those who cannot or prefer not to drive. - b) Promote rail and bus transit as easy, safe, and convenient modes within the region, encouraging users to switch some trips to transit when possible. - c) Replace passenger rail equipment with modern, clean vehicles and coaches with enhanced passenger amenities. - d) Bring Waterbury Line rail service north of Waterbury to Torrington with a stop in Thomaston and northeast to Berlin with stops in Bristol. - e) Encourage the CTDOT to continue investigating the electrification of the passenger service portion of the Waterbury Line to improve speeds and reduce noise and air pollution along the route. - f) Expand the public transit system within its service area and beyond, by improving transportation access and mobility, marketing those services, and developing transit services to suburban employment centers and service-heavy areas. - g) Promote ridesharing and increased vehicle occupancy through public campaigns, enablement technology, and incentives like those currently provided by CTrides. - h) Improve awareness and coordination of public transportation options available in the region.